silinternational/mysql-backup-restore/README.md

 # mysql-backup-restore
-Service to backup and/or restore mysql databases to/from S3
+Service to backup and/or restore mysql databases to/from S3 and optionally to B2

 ## How to use it
 1. Create an S3 bucket to hold your backups
 2. Turn versioning on for that bucket
+2. (Optional) Create a B2 bucket to hold your backups
 3. Supply all appropriate environment variables
-4. Run a backup and check your bucket for that backup
+4. Run a backup and check your bucket(s) for that backup

 ### Environment variables
-`MODE` Valid values: `backup`, `restore`
+`MODE` Valid values: `backup`, `restore`.
+Restores are implemented **only** from S3.

 `DB_NAMES` list of the database names